min2ha/ukwa-site/content/target/69928/index.en.md

   "start_date": "2018-08-14T09:00:00Z"
 }

-# Gunnie Moberg Archive, The | Orkney Library and Archive

 Blog written by Orkney Library and Archive staff, relating to the archive of the Swedish photographer, painter and designer Gunnie Moberg.